learn-co-curriculum/phrg-oo-ruby-video-review-object-orientation-and-scraping/README.md

 <iframe width="100%" height="720" src="https://www.youtube.com/embed/oXwdOdBUyCI?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-oo-ruby-video-review-object-orientation-and-scraping/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-oo-ruby-video-review-object-orientation-and-scraping/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p class='util--hide'>View <a href='https://learn.co/lessons/oo-ruby-video-review-object-orientation-and-scraping'>OO Ruby Video Review: Object Orientation and Scraping</a> on Learn.co and start learning to code for free.</p>
 <p data-visibility='hidden'>PHRG Overview</p>